Shreyaanp/telegrambot/flow.md

   - Join gate (join requests) is the only implemented mode that prevents a user from entering/reading the group before verification.
 - Bots cannot enable “join requests” in the group settings; admins must enable it in Telegram.
 - Bots cannot enumerate all members; `@username` moderation only works for users the bot has observed (join/join-request/DM verify).
+- Anonymous admins (“Remain anonymous”) send messages without a stable user identity (`from_user` may be missing), so admin commands are rejected with a prompt to disable anonymity.